| Board and Staff

 Dorn is the director of GreenStart, a New Hampshire nonprofit, and chairs the town of Lee’s Energy Committee.
 He is a founding member of the Great Bay Grain Cooperative, the Oyster River Biofuel Initiative and New England Farmers Union.
 He currently serves as a vice president of the New Hampshire Association of Conservation Districts; has served on the New Hampshire Biodiesel Commission; and was the 2007 winner of New Hampshire Farm Bureau’s Young Farmer Achievement Award.
 He has a Bachelor of Science from Cornell University and is a Ph.D. student at the University of New Hampshire, developing biologically based local-food and local-energy systems designed to return carbon to the soil.

 Mark Hews is currently the President of M E Hews and Company, LLC, a consulting practice that helps rural communities create a resilient future.
 M E Hews offers a wide array of service to support rural development including group facilitation, project design, market research, capacity development, leadership development and strategic planning.
-As part of this work, Mark serves as the Executive Director of the Maine Sustainable Agriculture Society, a nonprofit organization promoting a sustainable farm economy.
 Mark previously served as the Director of Programming for the Maine Association of Nonprofits where he was responsible for all education and learning programs for nonprofit member boards and staffs helping them develop the capacity necessary to run their organizations effectively.
 Prior to that he worked for the US Department of Agriculture Natural Resources Conservation Service as the Coordinator for the Threshold To Maine Resource Conservation and Development (RC&D) Area.
 He held this position for 22 years and worked for USDA 32 years.
 As Coordinator he managed a federal technical assistance program serving the southern and western Maine Counties of York, Cumberland, Oxford and Franklin, working on issues related to balancing agriculture and forestry economic development and conservation.

 Mark is a trained facilitator and has done extensive work in community capacity building.
-He currently is a Commissioner serving on the Maine Commission for Community Service, Steering Committee Member for the Maine Food Strategy, and is a previous board member for Maine Rural Partners.
-Mark also has experience in project management, leadership and organizational development working on as many as 20 projects a year during his time as Coordinator for the RC&D Program at Threshold To Maine.
+He currently is a Commissioner serving on the Maine Commission for Community Service and is a previous board member for Maine Rural Partners.
+Mark also has extensive experience in project management, leadership and organizational development working on as many as 20 projects a year during his time as Coordinator for the RC&D Program at Threshold To Maine.
 These projects included agriculture development, shared use commercial kitchens, helping groups develop strategic plans, forestry workshops and community capacity building.
 Mark has helped develop feasibility studies for shared use kitchen projects and helped author various economic development plans for agriculture in southern and western Maine.

-Mark graduated from the University of Maine with a BS in Agricultural Economics and a Masters in Public Administration.
+Mark graduated from the University of Maine in 1981 with a BS in Agricultural Economics and in 1988 with a Masters in Public Administration.
 Mark lives with his wife Debi in Poland, Maine and has three children.

 Beth Hodge, Echo Farm, Hinsdale, NH